dhruv-agg/gatsby-blog/content/blog/chatGPT/index.md

 ---
-title: "Exploring the Power of Python Data Classes"
+title: "The real harm of using ChatGPT that nobody is talking about"
 date: "2023-03-24T23:46:37.121Z"
 ---
-## The real harm of using ChatGPT that nobody is talking about

 <img src="chat-gpt-harms.jpg" style="width: 500px; height: 300px;">

 **Do you find yourself wanting to use ChatGPT for everything?**